teacher education

 Teachers make the future.
 You can make it brighter.

-Think about the teachers who've made a lasting impression on you.
+Think about the teachers who’ve made a lasting impression on you.
 The ones who made learning fun.
 Who piqued your curiosity and set you on a quest for knowledge.
 Who helped you build confidence.
 Who believed in you.
 You can be that teacher.
+And your path to teaching begins at Oregon State.

 Great teachers start by being great learners, and you will be one at Oregon State University.
 We offer a variety of undergraduate and graduate programs to prepare teachers, counselors, community college administrators and other education leaders.
-This includes our new undergraduate Teaching (Elementary Education) major and our innovative double degree program where you’ll earn one degree in education and a second in the field you want to teach.

 And as an Oregon State graduate, you’ll join an outstanding group of award-winning teachers, principals, superintendents, college faculty and administrators — people who are making a difference in students’ lives and strengthening communities.